IBG4-CBCLab/TopEC/README.md

 * ### Dataset creation

+Obtain the PDB files [here](https://fz-juelich.sciebo.de/s/7cOPiXC0iqlh3c9).

+We are working on uploading a single .h5 containing all the data that can be immediatly used to train your networks.

 Make sure the paths in ``configs/create_dataset.yaml`` are pointing towards the folder you store the pdb structures.
 Then execute from command line: